mpdroog/smtpw/README.md

 `x509: certificate signed by unknown authority`
 Your SMTP-server has a self-signed certificate?
 Time to get a signed one!

+Job never received by SMTPw?
+Are you sending the JSON to the right tube in Beanstalkd?
+By default I only listen on the email-tube.

 External deps
 =============